-A new points-based immigration system will apply to people arriving in the UK from 1 January 2021 and EU citizens moving to the UK to work from this date will need to get a visa in advance.
+Since 1 January 2021 a new points-based immigration system has applied to people arriving in the UK and EU citizens moving to the UK to work since this date need to get a visa in advance.

 EU citizens applying for a skilled worker visa will need to show they have a job offer from an approved employer sponsor to be able to apply.
 The council has made the decision not to apply for a sponsorship licence at this time.
-This means that we will not be able to sponsor anyone under the new immigration system from 1 January 2021 onwards, and will only be able to consider job applications from those who have the right to work in the UK.
+This means that we are not able to sponsor anyone under the new immigration system, and are only able to consider job applications from those who have the right to work in the UK.